-The report showed evidence of the poor buildings and squalid conditions, polluted wells from which people extracted their water, lack of sanitation, exposed raw sewage, lack of ventilation, overcrowding, and the continuous flooding during storms.
-The rate of infectious diseases were also higher in this area than the rest of Johannesburg.
+The report showed evidence of the poor buildings and squalid conditions, polluted wells from which people extracted their water, lack of sanitation, exposed raw sewage, lack of ventilation, overcrowding, and continuous flooding during storms.
+The rate of infectious diseases was also higher in this area than in the rest of Johannesburg.

 A manual tabulation of the stands (excluding the locations) showed that out of 1136 stands, 55% were passable, 28% condemned and 2% in ruins.
 The remaining 15% were insanitary but able to be rectified.

 The council also proposed extending Bree, Jeppe, Kerk and Pritchard Streets.
 Reasons were for overall traffic diversion and that it would increase values of the land between them and, of course, the overall increase in rateable revenue for this land that would come with future improvements.
 It would also be easier and more convenient to connect the town to Fordsburg and other western suburbs via tram (the electric tram would come into existence in 1906 with the tram workshops and power station all based in Newtown).
 The alternative was to spend money on the existing streets.
 Due to the existing streets being in poor condition and defective relating to gradient, width, position and drainage, it was generally accepted that new streets would be the answer.
 A massive undertaking would be to fix the underlying drainage issues, before levelling out the land and laying out the new streets.
 The maps above show the original stands with the new street plan over-laid.